 From Middle English at asche

-From a place name Taverna, common in different parts of Italy.
+From the place name Taverna, common in different parts of Italy.
 It means "inn, tavern" in Italian.

 Derived from Old French tailleur